What is UPI International Transfer?

 - The UPI payment gateway integration must support compliant conversion of INR to your preferred currency through an Authorized Dealer Category-I bank.

-- GST is not required for businesses that do not have a physical presence or registered entity in India.
+- GST requirements depend on the type of service (e.g., OIDAR).
+Many foreign businesses without physical presence are exempt, but classification must be verified..
 However, you must ensure the payment platform you use is handling tax classification correctly.

 - The payment gateway should offer automatic FIRA generation and purpose code assignment to avoid manual intervention and reduce the risk of errors.